Social media ban for children would be

 ‘double-edged sword,’ Iqaluit activist says

-Canadian Identity Minister Marc Miller, pictured during a visit to Iqaluit in March, is expected to introduce a digital security bill to Parliament on Wednesday, the Globe and Mail says.
+Canadian Identity Minister Marc Miller is expected to introduce a digital security bill to Parliament on Wednesday, according to reports from the Globe and Mail.
 The bill would ban children under age 16 from accessing social media platforms, such as Facebook.
 (Photo by Daron Letts)

 By Daron Letts